jenofdoom/intro-full-stack-js/README.md

 });
 ```

-Now, on the command line we should be able to run `node app.js` and get back a message saying `listening on *:3000`.
+Now, on the command line we should be able to run `gulp` and get back a message saying `listening on *:3000`.
 If you navigate to [localhost:3000](http://localhost:3000/) in a browser you should see the title of our application in a grey font (because the basic stylesheet is being served correctly).

 #### Important note

-When you makes changes to `app.js` you will have to restart the server before they will take effect.
-In your terminal where the `node app.js` process is running, exit by pressing `Control-C`.
-Then run `node app.js` again.
+Normally we might run this file directly by doing `node app.js` on the command line.
+But we are instead using `gulp`, which has an extra benefit that it will restart the server for us whenever we make changes to `app.js`.

 ### Communicating via sockets